mjcumming/wiim/ISSUE_97_RESPONSE.md

 ## ❓ Issue #2: State Stays Idle When Playing (DLNA/Music Assistant)

-We need some clarification to help diagnose this:
+We need some clarification to help diagnose this. **Please create a new GitHub issue** for this problem so we can track it independently.

+**Questions:**

 1. **What exactly do you mean by "state"?**
    - Is the player showing as `idle` in Home Assistant's media player entity (player state: playing/paused/idle)?